Guar seed futures rise on spot demand

-New Delhi, May 6 (PTI) Guar seed prices advanced by Rs 44.5 to Rs 4,410 per 10 quintal in futures trade Monday as participants widened their bets, buoyed by a firming trend at the physical market.
-At the National Commodity and Derivatives Exchange, guar seed for May delivery hardened by Rs 44.5, or 1.02 per cent, to Rs 4,410 per 10 quintal with a business turnover of 40,900 lots.
-Guar seed for delivery in July also rose by Rs 25.5, or 0.57 per cent, to Rs 4,537 per 10 quintal with an open interest of 2,750 lots.
-Marketmen attributed the rise in guar seed prices to raising of positions by participants on a firm trend at the spot market.
-PTI RUJ RVKRVK
+New Delhi, Apr 23 (PTI) Guar seed prices advanced by Rs 9 to Rs 4,349 per 10 quintal in futures trade Tuesday as participants widened their bets, buoyed by a firming trend in the physical market.
+At the National Commodity and Derivatives Exchange, guar seed for May delivery hardened by Rs 9, or 0.21 per cent, to Rs 4,349 per 10 quintal with a business turnover of 108,000 lots.
+Guar seed for delivery in June also rose by Rs 4.5, or 0.1 per cent, to Rs 4,403 per 10 quintal with an open interest of 2,098 lots.
+Marketmen attributed the rise in guar seed prices to raising of positions by participants, triggered by a firm trend at the spot market.
+PTI SHW RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today